 VNSNY offers a variety of Continuing Education courses, open to both guests from outside the agency and VNSNY staff members.
-We invite you to attend one of our courses in 2016.
+We invite you to attend one of our courses.
 Employees of Visiting Nurse Service of New York attend all CE Courses free-of-charge.

 The Dizzy and Motion Sensitive Older Adult